canalplus/rx-player/doc/architecture/stream/index.md

 ### Emitted Events #############################################################

-Events allows the Stream to reports milestones of the content playback, such as when the content has been loaded.
+Events allows the Stream to reports milestones of the content playback, such as when the content is ready to play.

 It's also a way for the Stream to communicate informations about the content and give some controls to the user.